Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Startup/README.md

 ```
 ![web](images/web.png)

-On the attacker machne, a listener was started using Netcat:
+On the attacker machine, a listener was started using Netcat:

 ```bash
 nc -lvnp 4444